sifferman/cse121_labs/lab1.md

 that you may have.
 If everything works, just write "everything works" inside the README.md.

-There should also be a SINGLE PDF file named report.pdf that includes:
+There should also be a SINGLE PDF file named `"report.pdf"` that includes:

 * Any question/answer to GPT or equivalent LLM that you used
   + Include the PDF of the chat + the "Share"